What are Geofences?

 And it can help you with timecards, because you’ll have an accurate record of when your workers are getting to the site and leaving—it’s the easy, automated version of punching in and out.

-You’ll have warning if someone steals one of your assets.
+You’ll have a warning if someone steals one of your assets.

 Because you can create a geofence around literally any physical boundary, you can use this technology to secure your fleet anywhere.
 You’ll probably want to place geofences, for example, around your company’s garage, parking lot, or wherever you store your vehicles and large fixed assets overnight.